Katarenga is distributed in UK by Esdevium Games: see FindYourGameStore.

 In order to ensure that the first player didn't win because of a more favourable initial board configuration, you should then turn the whole board through 180 degrees and play again with the Black having the first move, so playing from exactly the same position as White did in the first game.
 In subsequent games you may like to give the board a quarter-turn to produce a new pair of starting positions.

 How many possible configurations?
 The first quarterboard may be placed either way up in and any of four different orientations, giving eight possible patterns for the first quarter.
 The same applies to each of the others, making 8^4 or 4096 patterns in all.
 But then each one of the four may be placed in any of six different positions relative to the other three - viz.
 ABCD, ABDC, ACBD, ACDB, ADBC, ADCB circularly from any given corner.
 Then 6 x 4096 = 24,576.
 The fact that the whole board may be placed with either pair of opposite sides as baselines doubles the number of opening arrays to 49,152.
-As a matter of interest, it's possible to design a fifth quarter-board with an arrangement on each side different from any of the others.
-It took me some time to decide which of the five to omit.
 (Return)

 Why not capture on the first move?
 Because some configurations (red squares at opposite ends of the same column, or two yellows in diagonally opposite corners uninterrupted by a third) make it possible for the first player to home a pawn by capturing on the first move without danger of immediate recapture.
 Prohibiting initial capture seems neater than forbidding such configurations.
 (Return)